MLAide/docs/docs/tutorial/model-training.md

 run_lasso.set_completed_status()
 ```

-## Conclusion
+## Summary

-In this chapter we created a sklearn pipeline with a standard scaler and trained two models.
-All
+In this chapter we

+- created a sklearn pipeline with a standard scaler
+- trained two models.

-these steps are tracked in ML Aide as seperate runs.
-The runs include all parameters and metrics
+All these steps were tracked in ML Aide as separate runs.
+The runs included all parameters and metrics that we need for reproducibility and further investigation.
-that we need for reproducibility and further investigation.
-The pipeline and the models are stored
-as artifacts in ML Aide.
+The pipeline and the models are stored as artifacts in ML Aide.

-In the next chapter we will learn how to evaluate models with ML Aide.
+In the next chapter, we will learn how to evaluate models with ML Aide.